top of page

 9 Important Questions You Should Ask Before Hiring a PEO

-1. What services can I expect?
+1. What services can I expect when hiring a PEO?

-2. What is your pricing structure?
+2. What is the total cost and pricing structure?

 4. What level of customer support do you provide?